DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * **[Matplotlib](http://matplotlib.org/).**  The leading graphics package.
 We'll use it extensively.

 * **[NumPy](http://www.numpy.org/).**  Tools for numerical computing.
 In Excel the basic unit is a cell, a single number.
-In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet).
-We won't see much of NumPy here -- maybe a little -- but it's the foundation for Pandas, which we'll use constantly.
+In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet), which allows us to do things with an entire column or table in one line.

 All of these packages come with the [Anaconda distribution](http://docs.continuum.io/anaconda/pkg-docs.html), which means we already have them installed and ready to use.